g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 The green environment (version 1.1) runs simultaneously with the older version in production after it is miles judged ready.
 Traffic is seamlessly diverted from the blue to the green instance through the load balancer.
 As they get admission to the updated version of the carrier or program, users won’t even notice the move.

 ### Monitoring
-Once visitors are routed to the green instance, smoke tests are accomplished by DevOps engineers to make sure the updated model is working as expected.
-They can find any issues with the new version before they have an enormous impact on several users, thanks to this critical degree.
+Once visitors are routed to the green instance, DevOps engineers perform smoke tests to ensure the updated model is working as expected.
+Thanks to this critical degree, they can find any issues with the new version before they have an enormous impact on several users.

 ## Deployment Process
 In this section, we will look at the numerous steps used in the deployment method.
 Blue-green deployment follows a sequence of steps to roll out updates and changes smoothly: